httpwg/http-extensions/draft-ietf-httpbis-cookie-prefixes.md

 After step 10 of the current algorithm, the cookies flags are set.
 Insert the following steps to perform the prefix checks this document specifies:

-11. If the `cookie-name` begins with the string "__Secure-" or "__Host-", abort these steps and ignore the cookie entirely unless both of the following conditions are true:
+11. If the `cookie-name` case-sensitively begins with the string "__Secure-" or "__Host-", abort these steps and ignore the cookie entirely unless both of the following conditions are true:

      *   The cookie's `secure-only-flag` is `true`

      *   `request-uri`'s `scheme` component denotes a "secure" protocol (as determined by the user agent)

-12. If the `cookie-name` begins with the string "__Host-", abort these steps and ignore the cookie entirely unless the following conditions are
+12. If the `cookie-name` case-sensitively begins with the string "__Host-", abort these steps and ignore the cookie entirely unless the following conditions are true:
-     true:

      *   The cookie's `host-only-flag` is `true`